 Stages of Culture Shock

-Common theories describe the adjustment to living in a new culture comes in different stages of culture shock.
+The adjustment to living in a new culture comes in different stages of culture shock.
+Read here more about the various phases you are likely to experience when relocating or moving abroad.

-Kalvero Oberg was the first to set five distinct stages of culture shock in 1958.
-He included in his model of adjustment phases the experience of a reverse adjustment to the home country.
+Kalervo Oberg was the first to describe five distinct stages of culture shock in 1958.
+He included the experience of a reverse adjustment to the home country in his model of adjustment phases.

 Oberg described the stages of culture shock as: